Build a solid knowledge base for your company with our Expert adviceBook a demo

 - How to Structure an Internal Knowledge Base

-- How to Choose the Best Internal Knowledge Base Software
+- Choosing the Best Internal Knowledge Base Software

-What are an Internal Knowledge Base & Why would You Need It?
+What is an Internal Knowledge Base & Why Would You Need It?

 An IKB, or internal knowledge base, is a database only employees and other authorized users can access.
 The goal is to have everything an institution knows and does in one place so everyone can access and use it.